nathanhumphrey/nathanhumphrey.github.io/posts/2020-02-06-full-stack-javascript-app-build-pt-1.md

 <p class="caption">update routes to support pages and exact path matches - src/app/routes.js</p>

-The second thing we'll need to do now is to export all our known pages to they too can be easily accessed from one location.
+The second thing we'll need to do now is to export all our known pages so they too can be easily accessed from one location.
 Create an `index.js` in `src/app/pages` and insert the following:

 ```js
 import HomePage from "./home";